Home : Attractions :

 The Yangtze River finds its water source in the south side of Tanggula Mountain in the Qinghai-Tibet plateau.
 Flowing over 6,300 kilometers (3,915 miles) from west to east, the river moves through steep mountains in the plateau, upland areas and flat plains in hinterland China until it finally reaches the East China Sea where it joins the Pacific Ocean.
 The Yangtze drains an area of more than 445 million acres taking up one fifth of the total land area of China.

 The greatest appeal of the Yangtze River is attributed to the majestic and grand Three Gorges, (Qutang Gorge, Wu Gorge and Xiling Gorge) located in the upper reaches of the Yangtze River.
 It is such a spectacular view, providing an experience of a life time.
-Adventurous sailings as well as scenic and historical sites are located along the reaches of the Yangtze River.
-That is why sailing along the Yangtze River has been a must during oversea tourists' china tour.
+Adventurous sailings as well as scenic and historical sites are located along the reaches of the river.
+That is why sailing along the river has been a must during oversea tourists' China tour.

 The main stream passes through 11 provinces, autonomous regions and municipalities, while its tributaries involve many other provinces.
 The lower reaches of the Yangtze River flows through highly developed industrial districts and metropolises dotted with many lakes and interlaced streams.